 Gopalpur is well-connected by an all-weather road which branches off from National Highway NH-16 (previously, NH-5) on the outskirts of Brahmapur.

 The hotel arranged for a minibus to pick us up from Brahmapur station.
 We were 8 families in our group.

 After a lot of research, Mashimoni zeroed in on the Hotel Sea Side Breeze.
-We didn’t think of such fantastic location of the hotel.
+We didn’t think of such a fantastic location of the hotel.
 It’s located just on the beach!
 The staff are very polite and helpful.
 The food was fresh and homely.